 Here, you need a little pause and understand, why is the ‘-1’ after the second colon?
 It intends to increment the index every time by -1 and directs to traverse in the backward direction.

-Reverse a Python list but skipping the values at odd indices
+Reverse a list but leaving values at odd indices

 Here, you can utilize the concept learned in the previous example.

 We can skip every second member by setting the iteration to ‘-2’.

 Create a shallow copy of the full list

 Since all the indices are optional, so we can leave them out.
 It’ll create a new copy of the sequence.

 Copy of the list containing every other element

 >>> theList[::2] [1, 3, 5, 7]

 If you wish to use both the index and the element, then call the enumerate() function.

 If you only want the index, then call the range() and len() methods.